Overcoming Hallucinations with the Trustworthy Language Model

 Evaluating TLM Performance

-We evaluate TLM’s ability to add trust to arbitrary LLMs by benchmarking TLM against OpenAI’s state-of-the-art GPT-4 LLM.
+We evaluate TLM’s ability to add trust to arbitrary LLMs by benchmarking TLM against OpenAI’s GPT-4 LLM (and many other models in the Appendix).
 Our comprehensive benchmarks investigate two questions to evaluate the reliability of TLM’s (1) responses, and (2) trustworthiness scores:

 1. How accurate are TLM responses compared to the baseline LLM?